OSI-Writer/Qi-Docs/docs/Qi_Types_API.rst

 .. _Introducing JSON: http://json.org/index.html

  For HTTP requests, the message content (the event) must be serialized in JSON format.
 JSON objects consist of a series of name-value property pairs enclosed within brackets.
-Because QiType objects can become complex (particularly when properties themselves are QiTypes), OSIsoft recommends using a JSON serializer (available at `Introducing JSON`_).
+Because SdsType objects can become complex (particularly when properties themselves are SdsTypes), OSIsoft recommends using a JSON serializer (available at `Introducing JSON`_).
- The following example shows the serialization of the QiType object from the WaveData example.
-See the Qi code samples for the complete WaveData example.
+ The following example shows the serialization of the SdsType object from the WaveData example.
+See the Sds code samples for the complete WaveData example.